rerobots/hardshare/doc/install.rst

 Summary
 -------

+The goals of this page are to provide more detail than :doc:`quickstart` and to treat special cases.
+If :doc:`quickstart` worked for you, then you can safely skip this page.

 The details vary depending upon the hardware that you want to share.
 These instructions are work in progress, and contributions and feedback are welcome.
 Please open a ticket at https://github.com/rerobots/hardshare/issues